Skip to main content

 Logo

-The UC San Diego logo must appear in the masthead on all campus websites, this is referred to as the logo header.
+The UC San Diego logo must appear in the masthead on all campus websites; this is referred to as the logo header.
 In most cases, the site name should be in the top left and the campus logo in the top right.
-The consistent presence of this header allows for the audience to recognize that they are on a page that is part of the greater UC San Diego site.
-This header is required for all academic, administrative and research units within UC San Diego.
+The consistent presence of this header allows for the audience to recognize that they are on a page that is part of the greater UC San Diego system.
+The use of the university logo within the masthead is required for all academic, administrative and research units within UC San Diego.

 Accessibility